 2) CWU agrees to abide by the salary range assigned to each classification as established by OSHR.

+40.2 ReOpener

-E. If the legislature finds this contract economically unfeasible, CWU and WFSE will re-open the contract.
+In the event this Agreement is not approved following the process described in RCW 41.80.010, CWU and WFSE will re-open the contract.

 40.2 Base Wages Increase

-A. Effective July 1, 2017, the negotiated Washington State General Service Salary Schedule will be implemented by CWU.
+A. Effective July 1, 2019, all salary ranges for classified employees covered by this Agreement will be increased by three (3%) percent..

-B. Effective July 1, 2018, any negotiated increases to the Washington State General Service Salary Schedule will be implemented by CWU.
+B. Effective July 1, 2020, all salary ranges for classified employees covered by this Agreement will be increased by three percent (3%)

 C. Employees who are paid above the maximum for their assigned range on the effective dates of the increases described in this section will not receive the specified increase until the new range encompasses their current rate of pay, at which point they will be paid at the top step of the range.

-Effective July 1, 2017, classification salary range adjustments agreed to at the general government state table and funded by the Legislature will be implemented by CWU.
+In the event the classifications on the Washington State General Service Salary Schedule receive general compensation increase at a higher percentage than that described above, WFSE-represented employees at Central Washington University will receive the percentage general compensation increase applied to the Washington State General Service Salary Schedule.

 40.3 One Time Payment

-As a result of the July 1, 2017 to June 30, 2019 Collective Bargaining Agreement by WFSE, CWU will distribute $30,000 equally amongst all WFSE members employed on July 1, 2017 in a onetime payment to be payable on the July 25, 2017 paycheck.
-Members may opt out of this payment by informing HR in writing, carbon copy to Local 330 President, by June 15, 2017.
+WFSE-represented permanent employees, employed at time of the 2019-2021 contract ratification by WFSE membership, who are active employees on July 1, 2019, will receive a Signing Payment of $200 per employee.
+This payment will be included in employees’ regular paycheck distributed on or near July 25, 2019.

+40.4 State Salary Range Changes / Pay Range Assignments and Adjustments - “IT” Range Pay Assignments and other Targeted Job Classifications.

+1. Effective July 1, 2019, the University will implement a new “IT” Pay Range as established by the State, and will adjust the placement of University positions according to the new “IT” classification assignments.

+2. Effective July 1, 2019, classification salary range adjustments agreed to at the general government state table and funded by the Legislature, including any range adjustments made by the State as a result of the 2018 Salary Survey, will be implemented by the University.

+40.5 Recruitment or Retention Adjustment for Campus Police

+Effective July 1, 2019, Campus Police Officers will be placed at Salary Range 62.
+Officers will be placed in the step of Salary Range 62 that most closely provides a monthly salary of at least one thousand ($1000.00) dollars more than the amount of their base wage as of June 30, 2019, increased by the amount of the cost-of-living increases applied to all salary ranges (see Section 40.3.A.).
+Any rounding required by this calculation will move the officer to the next higher step in the new range.

-40.4 Pay for Performing the Duties of a Higher Classification
+40.6 Pay for Performing the Duties of a Higher Classification

 Employees who are temporarily assigned the full scope of duties and responsibilities for more than fifteen (15) calendar days of a higher-level classification will be notified in writing and will be advanced to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step.
 The Employer may grant a higher salary increase as provided in Subsection 40.6 C. The increase will become effective on the first day the employee was performing the higher-level duties.